George Donworth: Federal judicial service

 On May 8, 1909, Donworth was nominated by President William Howard Taft to a new seat on the United States District Court for the Western District of Washington created by 35 Stat.
 686. He was confirmed by the United States Senate on May 18, 1909, and received his commission the same day.
 Donworth served in that capacity until his resignation on March 20, 1912.

 Later career and death

 Donworth returned to private practice in Seattle from 1912 to 1918, when he entered the United States Army, serving until 1922.
 He thereafter remained in private practice in Seattle from 1922 until his death in that city on September 6, 1947.
+His son, Charles T. Donworth, later became a justice of the Washington Supreme Court.